p2irc/deepplantphenomics/docs/Tutorial-Training-The-Leaf-Counter.md

 ## Setting Up Model Parameters

 Let's break down the setup of our model.
+See the documentation on model options for more information about these settings.

 ```python
 import deepplantphenomics as dpp